Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Experiments

 \section{Experiments}

-In what follows, we conduct a series of experiments to investigate the performance of our approach under different CL settings.
-First, we provide an overview of the datasets and implementation details in \cref{sec:datasets-implementation-details}.
-Second, we perform empirical comparisons of our method with strong recent baselines under the CIL and the more challenging OCL settings in \cref{sec:cil-comparison} and \cref{sec:ocl-comparison}, respectively.
-Third, we conduct ablation studies in \cref{sec:ablation-study}.
-We conclude our empirical analysis by investigating the contribution of different choices of $k$ last layers to the classifier performance in \cref{sec:analysis-layer-depth}.
+In what follows, we conduct a series of experiments to assess our approach under various CL settings.
+We start with an overview of the datasets and implementation details in \cref{sec:datasets-implementation-details}, followed by empirical comparisons of our method against recent strong baselines under CIL, DIL, and OCL settings in \cref{sec:cil-comparison} and \cref{sec:ocl-comparison}.
+Ablation studies are presented in \cref{sec:ablation-study}.
+We explore the impact of different configurations of the last $k$ layers on classifier performance in \cref{sec:analysis-layer-depth} and investigate the range of classes that benefit from hidden features in \cref{sec:analysis-universality-prototypes}.
+We conclude our empirical analysis by evaluating LayUP as a plug-in for other class-prototype methods in \cref{sec:combination-ranpac-adam}.